-  - E-Resource Directory - Allows LRC team to list various 3rd part e-resources, the plugin facilitates access to these via several authentication methods.
+- E-Resource Directory - Allows LRC team to list online e-resources, the plugin facilitates access to these via several authentication methods.

 - Student Union Voting - Allows SU team to create online voting areas for various Student Union positions where students can vote on candidate manifestos, supports Alternative Transferable Vote method of election.

 This is a custom plugin for Wordpress providing a structured knowledgebase supporting natural language based search.